 Once the theme is installed on your website, you can customize it even further.
 There are tons of elements that you can modify from your control center.

 WordPress gives you the tools to change images, text, typography, and colors.
 With so many options for personalization, it isn’t surprising that WordPress is so widely used.

-5. Embellish with plugins
+5. Embellish with free plugins

 There are tens of thousands of plugins available.
 Some are free, others are paid-for – remember we mentioned premium plugins?

 If you’re prepared to spend money on plugins, they can cost as little as $5.
 But if you look for more complicated and advanced add-ons that have been built by a professional freelance web designer, expect to pay up to $500 for their premium plugins.

 Recommended reading: 22 Web Design Principles for Stunning Sites with Great UX

 How much does a website cost if you hire someone to build it?